rajbirjohar/me/README.md

 1. Create a free MongoDB atlas account and create a database.
 It does not need to have any collections yet to start working.

 2. Click on the **Connect** button and select the second option.
-You will be presented with your `MONGODB_URI` in the format below.
-   <br></br>
+You will be presented with your `MONGODB_URI` in the format below where `user` will be your MongoDB access name and `<password>` will be your access password without the `<>`.
+You can create a new access user via the **Database Access** tab on the left under Security.
+I recommend allowing MongoDB to generate your password or using a password generator to keep your database safe.

 ```bash
 mongodb+srv://user:<password>@portfoliocluster.abc12.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
 ```

-Where `user` will be your MongoDB access name and `<password>` will be your access password without the `<>`.
-You can create a new access user via the **Database Access** tab on the left under Security.
-I recommend allowing MongoDB to generate your password or using a password generator to keep your database safe.

 Then, `myFirstDatabase` is where you will replace the name of your database incase you named it something different.
 It will also be the env variable for `MONGODB_DB`.